Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 # ASUS Zenbook 13 Hackintosh
 This is a pre-built OpenCore Hackintosh EFI for ASUS Zenbook 13 laptops.
-This has been tested on the BX325J (aka UX325J) model, but also should work with others, the closer your model is to mine, the better.
+This has been tested on the BX325J (aka UX325J) model, but also should work with others as long as they have an Intel Ice Lake processor, the closer your model is to mine, the better.
+You can even go as far as trying this on a completely different laptop with an Ice Lake processor, maximum it doesn't boot or some other things don't work.
 My CPU is Intel i5 Ice Lake.
 If you want more info about my computer, just search it up, I don't think other info is that important.

 Find out your audio driver codec before installing, it should be something like ALC*** with Realtek and CX**** with Conexant.
 Search up a tutorial on how for your OS online (you'll see why in step 7).

+# Notes
+* I am not responsible for bricked devices, data lost, thermonuclear war, or you getting fired because macOS didn't boot.
+* Please follow the instructions properly and take a backup of your data before proceeding.
+* YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.

 # What's not working
 Sleep: You'll have to disable it by running `sudo pmset disablesleep 1` in the Terminal app.
 Keep in mind that the screen can still turn off after a few minutes or after you close the lid.